During your studies

 Student advisers co-ordinate the International Students’ Programme, which provides advice on a range of issues including immigration, finance, employment and housing.
 Our University’s Medical Centre provides free healthcare to all international students who stay in the UK for more than six months.

-The English Language Support Service (ELSS) offers academic English and study skills workshops, courses and online resources for UK, EU and international students.
+The Academic Language Support Service (ALSS) offers academic English and study skills workshops, courses and online resources for UK, EU and international students.
 A range of online resources is also available for students at our London campus.
 You will receive full details of these courses with your offer of a place to study at Loughborough.

 We recommend you register with a local GP, who will be your first port of call, should you have any health problems.
 Details on nearby GP surgeries and how to register will be provided during your induction.

 The Mental Health Support Team provides support to students who face barriers affecting their ability to study as a result of mental health issues.

 Loughborough Nightline is a confidential, non-advisory, out of hours student listening service that you can contact by phone or email, with anything that may be on your mind.
 Fully trained volunteers are available to talk to with no fear of being judged.
 The phone line is open from 8pm until 8am on Monday, Wednesday and Friday during term time.

 The Centre for Faith and Spirituality, based on the Loughborough campus, is the focus of religious, spiritual and faith-based activities for both the University’s campuses.
 Chaplains from the major world faiths offer support and guidance to all the University’s students, whatever their religious or spiritual beliefs.

 We will also be working with faith groups situated close to Loughborough University London to ensure our students feel part of the community networks of people who share their faith.

 The Disability Office works to support students with a wide range of disabilities, including physical disabilities, specific learning differences, sensory impairments and medical conditions.

 - Support, advice and guidance